-Architects: Tham & Videgård Hansson Arkitekter
+Architects: Tham & Videgård Arkitekter

+Text description provided by the architects.
 The starting point is the direct relation to the dramatic archipelago landscape with the objective to offer within a simple frame - a platform - several diverse readings of the relation space-nature.

 Conceived as a light weight construction in wood and glass, this summerhouse is built in the outer Stockholm archipelago.
 The horizontal character of the black stained exterior relates to the verticals of tall grown pines and the mirrored views of the Baltic Sea.